-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Yes No Х
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?

+Yes No Х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

 ADMISSION

-Require Require Recommend Require for Some Consider if Not
+Require Danis Danis d Require for Some Consider if Not

-Submitted Used
+Require Recommend Require for Some Submitted Considered

-SAT or ACT Х
+SAT or ACT X

+ACT Only Х

+SAT Only X